|

 dinosaurs.
 Mayhem ensues.
 (Actually,

-the plot sounds eerily similar to Edgar Rice
+this plot sounds eerily similar to Edgar Rice

 Burroughs' The Land that Time